- Chart

 ETF Overview

-Global X ETFs is a well-established ETF provider known for its thematic and income-oriented ETFs.
+Global X ETFs is a well-established ETF provider known for its innovative and thematic ETFs.
+The firm has a strong reputation for transparency and operational efficiency in the ETF market.

 Investment Objective